 7 Company Culture Examples

 Companies with strong cultures are innovative, attractive to work for, and enduring.
-Let's look at examples of successful companies and how their intentional approaches to nurturing culture has contributed to their success.
+Let's look at examples of successful companies and how their intentional approaches to nurturing and improving company culture has contributed to their success.

 1. Patagonia